 What Is A Calf Strain?

 The calf consists of groups of muscles whose function is to point the feet and toes and support the arches of the foot.
-When we move forward these muscles contract allowing the toe off action.
+When in the gait cycle, the calf and Achilles act as a spring to absorb force and create push off through the toe.
+When we move forward quickly, these muscles contract allowing the toe off action.
 The 2 largest muscles are called gastrocnemius and soleus.
 These muscles both go on to form the Achilles tendon which attaches on to the calcaneum or heel bone.
 A calf strain is when one or more of these muscles are torn and they become painful and inflamed.

 What does it feel like?